Reduce bloating at Christmas: 5 simple habits for relaxed digestion

 • prebiotic or probiotic strategies

-It is important to note that there is no one-size-fits-all solution.
+It’s important to note: there is no one-size-fits-all solution.
 A varied diet is described as a sensible approach (1)(3).

 Conclusion: Gently reduce bloating during the Christmas season

-Studies suggest that regular meals, slow eating, exercise, stress reduction and a conscious approach to gut flora can help relieve abdominal discomfort and improve well-being (1)(3).
+According to studies, regular meals, slow eating, exercise, stress reduction, and conscious management of gut flora can help relieve the abdomen and improve well-being (1)(3).

 Sources: